Episode Transcript

 Along with Speaker Robert Revasa simply members as Maraadosuria and

-doctor Jaquina Rambula hosting this roundtable.
+doctor Jaquina Rambula hosting this roundtable in Fresno Thursday, asking

-The community about what resources immigrants may need as the
+the community about what resources immigrants may need as the

 Trump administration continues to focus on deportations and the border.